 In 2012, the Sprout Garden was established when a Drake Environmental Science and Policy Capstone class wrote and received a grant from the State Farm Youth Advisory Board.
-The garden was established on Forest Ave. and moved to its current location in 2020.
+The garden was established on Forest Ave. and moved to its current location in 2020, with the expansion of a food forest.

 Partnering with Des Moines Youth

 The major strategic partner in the project is the Boys and Girls Club of Central Iowa.
 Twice a week students from the Burt Boys & Girls Club plant, grow, and learn in the garden.
 This fosters interaction between Drake students, the BGCCI, and the surrounding community by bringing different groups of students together in the garden.
 For example, Drake students volunteer to help teach the environmental curriculum to the BGCCI students, which not only increases environmental learning for all parties but also fosters a sense of community.
 Sprout has also partnered with the local Girl Scouts and other youth-serving organizations.

-Anyone who volunteers or participates in the garden is welcome to take home produce.
+Produce grown in the garden is first used for educational purposes.
+Additionally, anyone who volunteers or participates in the garden is welcome to take home produce.
 Surplus produce is placed in the Free Little Pantry, located adjacent to the Sprout Garden or donated to local community fridges and pantries.
 In the Little Pantries, produce and non-perishable items are available for all - take what you need, leave what you can!
 Visit the Little Pantries Facebook page for more information.

 Composting at the Garden

 Drake students living in the residence halls can drop off their produce scraps, coffee and tea grounds, and moldy bread to the compost containers in their residence hall.
 Volunteers collect and deliver the compost to the garden each week.
 Once it goes through the compost process, it will be used to fertilize the garden beds.
 Thank you to Drake Environmental Action League (DEAL) for their partnership!
-Others can also drop off their compost at the garden!
+Drake faculty and staff can also drop off their compost at the garden.